vikas-0/GeekyHub/content/post/implementing-a-google-doc-notion-like-collborative-editor-in-rails-react-tiptap/index.md

 title: "How to Use Tiptap's Collaboration Feature with Rails Action Cable"
 date: 2024-06-18T20:55:00+05:30
 tags: ['Rails', 'Tutorials', 'React', 'DIY', 'Development']
-description: Create a collaborative text editor like Notion using Tiptap for rich text, ReactJS for frontend, and Rails with Action Cable for real-time updates.
+description: Create a collaborative text editor like Notion using Tiptap for rich text, ReactJS for the frontend, and Rails with Action Cable for real-time updates.
 Enable simultaneous editing and instant synchronization across users for a seamless collaborative experience.
 author: "Vikas Kumar"
 ShowToc: false
 TocOpen: false